 In 2012, Stafford helped the Buckeyes lower their team ERA down to 4.25 and guided sophomore Jaron Long to first team All-Big Ten honors.
 In addition, junior right-hander John Kuchno was selected in the 18th round of the MLB Draft after going 8-4 with a 4.38 ERA and 59 strikeouts in 74.0 innings pitched.

-A season ago, Stafford's pitching staff finished fourth in the Big Ten with a 3.24 ERA and ranked second in the conference with 393 strikeouts.
+In 2013, Stafford's pitching staff finished fourth in the Big Ten with a 3.24 ERA and ranked second in the conference with 393 strikeouts.
 Under his tutelage, closer Trace Dempsey garnered All-America honors from the NCBWA, Louisville Slugger and ABCA/Rawlings.
 In addition, Brad Goldberg was selected in the 10th round of the MLB Draft by the Chicago White Sox and Brett McKinney was taken in the 19th round.
 Two months later, right-hander Jaron Long was signed by the New York Yankees after going 12-9 with a 3.34 ERA in a pair of seasons with the Buckeyes.

 Stafford, from Canton, Mich., and Plymouth Canton High School, was a part of Ohio State teams from 1994-98 that won two Big Ten championships, three Big Ten tournament crowns and went to three NCAA tournaments.
 The 1997 team was also the first to play in Bill Davis Stadium.